Settling the Score with Mr. Zoldan

 I just needed time.
 A few more minutes.
 Another hour.
 Anything.

-I parked half on the road, half on the red-and-white curb, crooked enough to invite a ticket, or better yet, a tow.
+I parked on the curb, crooked enough to invite a ticket, or better yet, a tow.
 For a fleeting second, I actually prayed for it.
 Let them take the car.
-Let me drag him across the city chasing it down.
-Burn time.
-Kill hours.
+Let me drag him across the city chasing it down. killing time.

 I turned to him, forcing a smile onto my face.
 It felt wrong.
 Stiff.
 Like something arranged on a corpse.

 “Come,” I said, extending a hand.
-“Breakfast’s on me.
-Let’s eat.
-Relax a little.
+“Breakfast on me.
+Let’s eat, relax a little.
 Start the day right.”

 “I already ate,” he said, checking his watch.
 “It’s almost eleven.”